gabber-dev/gabber/README.md

 Refer to the SDK documentation in the main Gabber repo for installation and usage details.

+## Roadmap

+Help us develop our roadmap!
+Right now the Gabber foundation is more-or-less solidified and we will move towards creating more nodes and examples.
+Here is a non-ordered list of things we find interesting:
+- Computer Use Nodes
+- Unity SDK + Robotics Simulation
+- SIP Nodes
+- Discord, Zoom, Telegram, Google Meet nodes
+- Faster Computer Vision Stuff (yolo, mediapipe, CLIP, etc)
+- Multi-participant turn taking
+- More sophisticated examples with our state-machine system to flex its capabilities

 ## Example Apps
 After starting Gabber using `make all`, you can navigate to the examples tab to play around with different pre-made apps.
 SDK minimal examples are located within the corresponding SDK directories when appropriate.

 More elaborate examples (for example a Unity app) will be in their own dedicated repos.

 ## Community
 Gabber is source-available and developer-first — we’d love for you to build with us.